Theatre of Vietnam

 Theatre of Vietnam comprises many traditional forms of drama which survive and retain their popularity to varying degrees.
 It formed during the Đinh dynasty, when the Đại Cồ Việt state was born.
 Water puppetry is a distinctively Vietnamese art form which arose in the 12th century in which a split-bamboo screen obscures puppeteers, who stand in water manipulating the puppets in front of the screen using long poles.
 Water puppetry is currently popular with tourists to Vietnam.
-With the success of the August Revolution in 1945, theatrical art entered a new creative period including a new type of theater based on the music of local folk tunes.
+With the success of the August Revolution in 1945, theatrical art entered a new creative period including a new type of theatre based on the music of local folk tunes.

-Introduction

-Vietnamese theatre is strongly influenced by Chinese opera and other forms, and includes genres like Chèo, Tuồng and Cải lương.
+History